 - Typed C++ message objects and MessageCracker interface

 - 4.x and 5.x FIX protocol versions

 - FIX protocol customizations

-Features which are not part of the QF adaptor package
+Features that are not part of the QF adaptor package

 The following features are not part of the QF adaptor package.
 You may consider using the QuickFIX classes instead:

 - Built-in HTTP remote administration.
 But it is possible to use a rich GUI tool for remote administration: FIXICC

 - QuickFIX property names in SessionSettings class.
 FIX Antenna™ property syntax is supported instead.
 The static configuration files from QuickFIX are supported (through a conversion tool).

 - Dynamic loading of XML dictionaries.
 The dictionary files should be specified in the configuration file before the engine start.